marcoaaz/chemistry_simplifier/README.md

 ## 📁 Versions Available

-### Cube converter v1 (main.py)
+### Chemistry Simplifier v1 (main.py)

-- File to call the functionality and app interface (cubeConverter_v3.py)
-- Suitable for reading and processing VSI files (CellSense format) saved from Evident VS200 slide scanner (at QUT)
+- Suitable for reading and processing chemical maps from any spectroscopy and microanalysis technique as long as they are saved as images (TIF, JPEG, PNG, etc.)
-- All metadata extraction features included
+- The internal process is recorded in metadata (fitted models, scaling parameters, element lists) for reproducibility.

 ---